 Roda, while not a familiar name to many, can be considered an important “shadow figure” in the birth of the Italian gaming industry.
-Not only he was the one responsible for connecting Ivan Venturi with Francesco Carlà, which we remember as the birth of Simulmondo, but also Riccardo Arioti and Carlà, which would join forces between publishing company Ital Video and Simulmondo.
+Not only he was the one responsible for connecting Ivan Venturi with Francesco Carlà, which can be mentioned as the birth of Simulmondo, but also Riccardo Arioti and Carlà, which would join forces between publishing company Ital Video and developing studio Simulmondo.
 “I knew Riccardo, having previously worked for him to develop a fast loader for Commodore 64.
 He told me about his dream to open a software house, but his father’s company would not really allow him to do that.
 So I told him about this journalist that I knew, a man with higher hopes and objectives, Francesco Carlà.”
 After Arioti and Carlà decide to join together Simulmondo with “legit” publishing company Ital Video, Roda leaves to serve his conscription term.
 Ten months later, in October of 1989, he returns to find the two have quarreled and split up.
 “I am not sure what transpired, but Riccardo angrily told me he wanted to pursue more profitable markets, rather than just focusing on Italy.
 I decided to join him since I was not interested in working with Simulmondo.
 I think Arioti was, overall, a better entrepreneur than Carlà: the journalist was good at hyping up his games and getting teams to work together, but to sell games, you would need something more.”

 Genias: the developer as the publisher

 Riccardo Arioti’s business plan was indeed quite different from what Simulmondo had been pursuing: rather than having an in-house team of programmers, with offices to manage and people to pay monthly salaries to, it was about finding promising projects by small teams, oversee production and publish them.
 Soccer?
-Yes, but also international sports like beach volley and wrestling.
+Sure, but also international sports like beach volley and wrestling.
 Roda mentions Arioti was a good businessman and, having seen what Simulmondo was doing, he decided to purposefully avoid getting people to work steadily at Genias.
 The company, instead, decided to heavily invest in publishing games in Italy, through Roman company Softel, along with pursuing the European and American markets.
 Arioti had plenty of connections outside of the country that he was planning to make use of.
 “We went to CES in Las Vegas and, pretty soon, closed a publishing agreement with Linel, a Swiss company that would bring Genias games all over Europe.
 Not soon after, we also struck a publishing agreement with Merit Software in the US”.
 In a few months, Genias’ games would easily reach many countries, even outside of the EU.

 The name Genias?
 Arioti, in an interview, said their first intention was actually to be called Genesis but, luckily, they changed their minds.
 “Riccardo wanted something that reminded people of genius, since that’s what he was actually looking for but, since he could not obviously copyright that word, he modified it slightly.”
 The market in Italy for original games was still rather small in the early 90s, but nonetheless Roda mentions, “we had a fair share of gossip floating around, plus a whole lot of animosity regarding the on-going war between Genias and Simulmondo, despite the two companies actually not caring what the other was doing, at least most of the time.
 Thinking about it now, it was almost unbelievable that a market so small could still find reasons to argue!”
 Together with Riccardo Arioti, Roda would travel the world: “I was barely 23 years old, could not speak a word of English and I was traveling all over to see and sell our games!
 These were exciting times.” he remembers